The beginning of a better financial future

 It can be difficult to establish a positive track record of borrowing and repaying when providers won't lend you money – even though that's just what you need to do to repair your credit score and gain access to competitive credit again.
 It's this predicament that credit builder cards like the Vanquis credit card are designed to help you break out of.

-Even if you have a bad credit history, you're more likely to be accepted for these specialist products than a mainstream credit card because they are specifically designed for people in your position.
+Even if you have a bad credit history, you're more likely to be accepted for these specialist products than a mainstream credit card because they are specifically designed for people in poor credit score positions.
 "Credit Builder Cards" usually have a lower initial credit limit, but they're geared towards proving to lenders that you can manage money responsibly.

 As long as you use your card responsibly, stay within your credit limit and repay the amount you owe on time every month, this will be reflected in your credit history.
 "Credit Builder Cards" can also be a useful first step for people who haven't had debt problems, but have no credit history because they have never borrowed money before.